 Maybe some of those women at the center remember me, and maybe they don’t.
 It’s been a long while.
 Perhaps I had an impact on their life at the time, and perhaps I didn’t.
 I hope I did.
 But I know that the strength and courage I took from their life experiences has stayed with me as I’ve forged my own way.

 And these days, I’m no longer the quiet girl at the back of the room.
-I’m the woman at the front, insisting that changes still need making; that attitudes and beliefs, and making good life choices, are often all that separate us from one another.
+I’m the woman at the front, insisting that changes still need making; that attitudes and beliefs, and making good life choices, are often all that separates us from one another.

 I realized long ago that I could be a strong feminist, and try to change minds, but my family will always be the way they are.
 It’s no longer necessary to try and change them.
 They raised me how they thought best: no more, no less.